-The businesses lines which now form part of FirstService were part of the foundation of our predecessor company, Old FSV, originally launched in 1989 by Jay S. Hennick, our Founder and Chairman, with a Toronto-based commercial swimming pool and recreational facility management business which he founded as a teenager in 1972.
-Over the past nearly 30 years, the businesses of FirstService have grown their operations "one step at a time" both through internal growth and acquisitions.
+The businesses lines of FirstService were part of the foundation of our predecessor company, Old FSV, originally launched in 1989 by Jay S. Hennick, our Founder and Chairman, with a Toronto-based commercial swimming pool and recreational facility management business which he founded as a teenager in 1972.
+Over the past 30 years, the businesses of FirstService have grown their operations "one step at a time" both through internal growth and acquisitions.
 In addition to the Spin-off, the following chart summarizes key milestones in the evolution of the Company: